danielthompson/polytope/lib/googletest-1.10.0/docs/advanced.md

 function scope.

 NOTE: Don't forget this step!
-If you do your test will silently pass, but none of its suites will ever run!
+If you do your test will silently pass, but none of its suites will ever thread_entrypoint!

 To distinguish different instances of the pattern (yes, you can instantiate it more than once), the first argument to `INSTANTIATE_TEST_SUITE_P` is a prefix